Justia Lawyer Rating

 Driving Under the Influence of Drugs

 When most people think of driving under the influence (DUI), they automatically assume that the driver was drunk.
-However, DUI laws also apply to drivers who are under the influence of drugs, as well.
-Unlike a DUI for alcohol, though, there are no set standards for what constitutes inebriation.
-While per se rules for drunk drivers – like presumed intoxication for people with a blood alcohol content (BAC) of 0.08% or above – can be unfair, the utter lack of standards that apply to drugged drivers is even worse because it puts way too much discretion on the hands of police.
+However, DUI laws also apply to drivers who are under the influence of drugs.
+Unlike a DUI for alcohol, there are no set standards for what constitutes inebriation.
+While per se rules for drunk drivers – like presumed intoxication for people with a blood alcohol content (BAC) of 0.08% or above – can be unfair, the lack of standards for drug-impaired driving leaves too much discretion in the hands of police officers.

-With such harsh penalties for a conviction for driving under the influence of drugs, it is crucial to have a drug defense and DUI defense lawyer on your side.
+With harsh penalties for a conviction related to Drug Impaired Driving, it is crucial to have a drug defense and DUI defense lawyer on your side.

 Driving Under the Influence of Drugs in California

-In California, though, Vehicle Code 23152(f) makes it explicit that drugged driving falls within the realm of DUI, as well.
-This section states: “It is unlawful for a person who is under the influence of any drug to drive a vehicle.”
+DUI laws often prohibit driving under the influence of anything that impairs your ability to drive safely.
+In California, Vehicle Code 23152(f) explicitly makes it illegal to drive under the influence of drugs, stating: “It is unlawful for a person who is under the influence of any drug to drive a vehicle.”

 Elements of Drugged Driving Under Vehicle Code 23152(f)